uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 If you step right through the string and end up in a final (accepting) state, the panel will come up green.
 To return to the Editor window, go to the "File" menu and select "Dismiss Tab".

-{image file-path="img/chapters/jflap-create-accept.png" alt="Building an FSA - testing with input"}
+{image file-path="img/chapters/jflap-create-accept.png" alt="Building an FSA &ndash; testing with input"}

 You can run multiple tests in one go.
 From the "Input" menu choose "Multiple Run", and type your tests into the table, or load them from a text file.

-{image file-path="img/chapters/jflap-create-accept-multi.png" alt="Building an FSA — multiple run"}
+{image file-path="img/chapters/jflap-create-accept-multi.png" alt="Building an FSA &ndash; multiple run"}

 You can even do tests with the empty string by leaving a blank line in the table, which you can do by pressing the "Enter Lambda" button.